 Run a command in the Run or Debug tool window from the terminal

-Type a supported command (
+Type a command (

 npm run serve) in the terminal and notice how it is highlighted.

-Instead of pressing Enter, which runs the command in the terminal, press Ctrl+Enter to open the corresponding GUI element.
+Instead of pressing Enter, which runs the command in the terminal, press Control+Enter to open the corresponding GUI element.
 In this example, it will open the Run tool window with the output of the

 You can run most of the commands recognized by Run Anything in the Run or Debug tool window.